stylo-app/stylo/docs/tutorials/MyCrypto-tutorial.md

 # Stylo tutorial with MyCrypto

-This tutorial will walk through setting up an account with Stylo Android or iOs App and sign a transaction using [MyCrypto Desktop App](https://download.mycrypto.com/) to transfer Ether from one account to another.
+This tutorial will walk through setting up an account with Stylo Android app and sign a transaction using [MyCrypto Desktop App](https://download.mycrypto.com/) to transfer Ether from one account to another.

-* Notice: The UI maybe variant for different versions, but the functionalities are the same in v4 version.

 ## Summary
 - [1.
 Get Stylo mobile application](#1-get-stylo-mobile-application)